-Many people ask me: “how safe is Jordan?” and the answer is: Jordan is safe, and women can travel on their own.
-However, I advise you to take the usual precautions when travelling anywhere in the world: never leave your belongings unattended or in the open; trust your intuition; if something seems like it is too good to be true; it probably is.
+Many people ask Zafira: “how safe is Jordan?” and the answer is: Jordan is safe, and women can travel on their own.
+However, you are advised to take the usual precautions when travelling anywhere in the world: never leave your belongings unattended or in the open; trust your intuition; if something seems like it is too good to be true; it probably is.
 Jordanians are usually friendly and hospitable, and they might invite you for coffee or tea.
 However, if you meet someone who is very friendly, be careful, especially if you are a woman.

 Here are some interesting places to visit in Jordan:

 Petra: a city carved in rocks by an ancient civilization called the Nabatean.